 - 2.2.1) The Employer or incumbent shall complete a Request for Review Form, forwarding copies to the Committee to review as soon as possible. - 2.2.2) The Committee shall review and confirm or revise the evaluation, if necessary, ensuring the adequacy of the job description and/or application of the evaluation manual. - 2.2.3) The Joint Job Evaluation Committee will consider whether all incumbents to that job number need to be part of the evaluation process.
-Adjustments to pay rates arrived at through the joint job evaluation process shall apply to all incumbents of a job number. - 2.2.4) Copies of the Advice of Decision form shall be forwarded to the Employee, the Employer(s) and the Union. - 2.2.5) If either the employee, the Union or the Employer does not agree, the decision may be challenged through the appeal procedures as outlined. - 2.2.6) When a job description and evaluation is changed by the foregoing process, it shall be implemented retroactively to the date when the Request for Review form was completed and submitted to the Secretary-Treasurer or designate by the employee. - 2.2.7) Any employee affected by downward adjustment shall be red-circled as of the date in 2.2.6 above.
+Adjustments to pay rates arrived at through the joint job evaluation process shall apply to all incumbents of a job number. - 2.2.4) Joint Job Evaluation Committee Maintenance Procedures cont'd. - 2.2.5) Copies of the Advice of Decision form shall be forwarded to the Employee, the Employer(s) and the Union. - 2.2.6) If either the employee, the Union or the Employer does not agree, the decision may be challenged through the appeal procedures as outlined. - 2.2.7) When a job description and evaluation is changed by the foregoing process, it shall be implemented retroactively to the date when the Request for Review form was completed and submitted to the Secretary-Treasurer or designate by the employee. - 2.2.8) Any employee affected by downward adjustment shall be red-circled as of the date in 2.2.6 above.

-3) Appeal Procedures
+Appeal Procedures